 calls inside a thread.
 In Twisted this can be achieved using

 threads.deferToThread which runs a provided method inside the Twisted

 The example below demonstrates how to create a new node inside a thread without blocking the whole reactor.

-from __future__ import absolute_import from pprint import pprint # pylint: disable=import-error from twisted.internet import defer, threads, reactor from libcloud.compute.types import Provider from libcloud.compute.providers import get_driver @defer.inlineCallbacks def create_node(name): node = yield threads.deferToThread(_thread_create_node, name=name) pprint(node) reactor.stop() def _thread_create_node(name): Driver = get_driver(Provider.RACKSPACE) conn = Driver("username", "api key") image = conn.list_images() size = conn.list_sizes() node = conn.create_node(name=name, image=image, size=size) return node def stop(*args, **kwargs): reactor.stop() d = create_node(name="my-lc-node") d.addCallback(stop) # pylint: disable=no-member d.addErrback(stop) # pylint: disable=no-member reactor.run()
+from pprint import pprint # pylint: disable=import-error from twisted.internet import defer, reactor, threads from libcloud.compute.types import Provider from libcloud.compute.providers import get_driver @defer.inlineCallbacks def create_node(name): node = yield threads.deferToThread(_thread_create_node, name=name) pprint(node) reactor.stop() def _thread_create_node(name): Driver = get_driver(Provider.RACKSPACE) conn = Driver("username", "api key") image = conn.list_images() size = conn.list_sizes() node = conn.create_node(name=name, image=image, size=size) return node def stop(*args, **kwargs): reactor.stop() d = create_node(name="my-lc-node") d.addCallback(stop) # pylint: disable=no-member d.addErrback(stop) # pylint: disable=no-member reactor.run()